newpush-labs/newpush-ai-conference/content/_index.md

     id: about
     content:
       items:
-        - title: THE YEAR’S CAN’T-MISS EVENT FOR AI COLLABORATION
+        - title: 25TH ANNIVERSARY SYMPOSIUM FOR AI COLLABORATION
-          text: AI Summit is coming home to San Francisco.
-Join us at AI Summit 2024 to explore all the cutting-edge innovation the data cloud has to offer.
+          text: The 25th Anniversary Symposium is coming home to Budapest.
+Join us at the 25th Anniversary Symposium 2024 to explore all the cutting-edge innovation AI could offer.
           # Upload image to `assets/media/` and reference the filename here
           image: city-daniel-abadia.jpg
         - title: DISCOVER